EducationalTestingService/metaphor/NAACL-FLP-shared-task/README.md

 (naacl_flp)>run_experiment toy_set.cfg
 ```

 Once the experiment is completed, you should be able to look into `results` directory and get the following confusion matrix in the *results file.
 Note that the numbers reported here are based on a very small subset of data and for illustration purposes only.
+We will release our baseline results once the testing phase begins.

 ```
 +---+------+-----+-----------+--------+-----------+